ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Float

     Endianness:     Big-endian
-    Length:         A Float Element MUST either 4 octets (32 bit) or 8 octets (64 bit) in length.
+    Length:         A Float Element MUST either 0 octets (0 bit), 4 octets (32
+                    bit) or 8 octets (64 bit) in length.
+A Float Element with a zero-octet length represents a numerical value of zero.
     Definition:     A Float Elements stores a floating-point number as defined in IEEE 754.